OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/llm_inference_certification.md

 As a result, the process generates an HTML report with all given information and produces an output with metrics.
 There are more parameters available within the benchmarking such as warmups*, number of steps, and seconds per step.
 These parameters are fixed but can be manually adapted if needed.

-There are more parameters available within the benchmarking such as warmups*, number of steps, and seconds per step.
-These parameters are fixed but can be manually adapted if needed.

 ## Metrics